 These are just a few top DIY tasks that you can take on to save money in your day-to-day life.
 If you have some extra time for a new hobby or for helping your budget stretch further, these are a few great solutions to help you!

-Be responsible for your home, garden and car just like we are responsible for our advertising practices as detailed here.
+Be responsible for your home, garden and car just like we are responsible for our advertising practices.